nikoladimitroff/DSA-Demo-Library/homeworks/course_projects.md

 he'll be using your program for some time, you are required to solve the problem using **both dynamic programming AND branch & bound**.

+### Implement a Red-black and an AVL tree
+Red-black and AVL trees are a form of self-balancing binary search trees.
+They are incredibly efficient and are widely used when implementing ordered dictionaries.
+Your job is to implement:
+* insertion
+* removal
+* searching
+* size

+for both trees (and of course, the self-balancing part).